Ron

 "Spyder" White ~ Keyboards

-1965 we persuaded Pat Mason, legendary booking agent and skating rink owner,
+Pat Mason, legendary booking agent and skating rink owner, to book us.

-to book us.
-We began a six-year relationship that took us to nearly every
+We began a six-year relationship that took us to nearly every teen club

-teen club and dancehall across the NW.
+and dancehall across the NW.
 That man had so many contacts.
+He

 |

-we and most other bands were booked by Barry Morrill, brother of Kent Morrill,
+other bands were booked by Barry Morrill, brother of Kent Morrill, the

 Personnel

-two of us still have a foot in the Biz.
-Bill Uhlig plays bass in several
+have a foot in the Biz.
+Bill Uhlig plays bass in several bands.
+I

 Ron